lenincompres/DOM.create/README.md

 });
 ```

-The *style:* and *content:* properties are useful for organizing he model structure.
+The *style:* and *content:* properties are useful for organizing the model structure.
 Yet, **DOM.create** interprets structural properties to match attributes, styles, event handlers and element tags.

 ### Style Element